 Children love to watch the horses, so children and families are a frequent sight at Oaklawn.

-The price for parking depends on where you park.
-The average is about $5, but some free parking is available.
-Gate admission is $2.
-Racing programs start at $1.75.
-The minimum bet is $2.
+The price of parking depends on where you park, but some free parking is available.
 You don't have to bet to watch.

 Remember, don't take the races too seriously, it's really about having fun.
 Winning money is just a bonus!